Labrador Retriever Lifespan – How Long Do Labs Live?

 Is Labrador Lifespan Getting Longer?

-But there is some good news.
-There is evidence that the Labrador lifespan might be increasing.
-One recent study, although it only looked at 39 dogs, suggested that the average could be getting closer to 14 years.
-So maybe our original answer to the question “how long do Labradors live?” is changing!
+The good news is there is evidence that Labrador lifespan might be increasing.
+One recent study, although it only looked at 39 dogs, suggested the average could be getting closer to 14 years.
+So our original question “how long do Labradors live” is changing!

-The longest lived Labrador we can find official confirmation for was over 19 years old.
-And you’ll find plenty of reports in the comments section below of readers’ Labradors living over 15 years.
-So, can you help your dog to reach these high numbers?
-Let’s look first at the genes that control how your dog looks and behaves.
-And which set broad limits to the life span of your Labrador.
+You can help your dog to reach these high numbers, but nothing is guaranteed.
+Let’s look at the genes controlling how your dog looks and behaves.
+These set broad limits to the lifespan of your Labrador.

 Genes & Labrador Retriever Lifespan

-Every purebred Labrador inherits a number of Labrador characteristics that he will share with all other pedigree Labradors.
+Your purebred Labrador inherits a number of Labrador characteristics shared with all other pedigree Labradors.

 Labrador Body Shape

-Genes also control some aspects of a dog’s behavior.
-And his ability to carry out certain tasks, like running and hunting, or fetching things.
+Genes control some aspects of your dog’s behavior.
+And his ability to carry out tasks like running and hunting, or fetching things.
+However, temperament, including tendency to fearfulness, is influenced by genes and the environment.

-Temperament, including tendency to fearfulness, is influenced by genes.
-But it is also strongly influenced by environment.
-One study showed that fear and anxiety has a negative effect on life span in pet dogs.
-And some dogs are euthanased for aggression or behavior problems.
-So temperament is also a factor to consider when looking at life span.
+One study showed that fear and anxiety has a negative effect on lifespan in pet dogs.
+Some dogs are euthanized for aggression or behavior problems.
+So temperament is a factor in life span.

-Some dogs inherit a number of favorable genes that improve their chances of good health – reduced risk of cancer for example.
-They then pass these favorable genes on to their puppies.
+Some dogs inherit a number of genes that improve their chances of good health.
+Reduced risk of cancer for example.
+These genes are passed onto their puppies.

 labrador retriever life span